saini-rahul/bio-ner/README.md

 ```
 4. Once, inside the conda environment, you can run the code.
 See the next section to see what to run to achieve what.

-5. Since the pre-trained word embeddings are large, download the the word embeddings first via:
+5. Since the pre-trained word embeddings are large, they are not provided as part of this repo.
+Download the word embeddings first via:

 ```
 mkdir word_embeddings